HackBulgaria/Programming101/week0/simple_problems3.md

 You should check it out!
 ```

-We will se our content!
+We will see our content!

 __File arguments:__